simplygreatwork/simplygreatwork/README.md

 [Pluck](https://github.com/simplygreatwork/pluck) is a programming language construction kit.
 Get started with WebAssembly text format syntax and macros.

-[Streaming](https://github.com/simplygreatwork/streaming) includes examples of using asynchronous data streams in the browser (as callbags).
+[Callbag Cookbook](https://github.com/simplygreatwork/callbag-cookbook) includes examples of using reactive, asynchronous data streams in the browser (as callbags).
+This is an [older repository](https://github.com/simplygreatwork/streaming) dabbling with callbags.

 [Godsend](https://github.com/simplygreatwork/godsend) is a simple and eloquent workflow for streaming messages to micro-services with [examples](https://github.com/simplygreatwork/godsend-examples/tree/master/examples).